Anand-Issac/movie-app/README.md

-# Shoppies App by Anand Issac
+# Shoppies App by Anand Issac ( https://shoppies-app-anand.herokuapp.com/ )

 This app is my submission for the Shopify Summer 2021 Front End Developer Challenge.
 All the code is located inside shopify-movie-app.

+# The application is hosted on Heroku; here is the link: https://shoppies-app-anand.herokuapp.com/

 It includes: